 Pentax 645Z versus Sony A7R II

-The Pentax 645Z and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in April 2014 and June 2015.
+The Pentax 645Z and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in April 2014 and June 2015.
 The 645Z is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Pentax 645Z and the Sony A7R II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 645Z – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Pentax 645Z and the Sony A7R II is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.